-- (a) If the Dispute is not resolved in accordance with clause 7.2 within 10 Business Days of the date the Dispute Notice is received by the recipient, either party may by notice to the other refer the Dispute to mediation pursuant to this clause 7.3. - (b) A Dispute referred to mediation will be mediated by a single mediator appointed by agreement of the parties or, if they fail to agree within three Business Days of the referral, a mediator appointed by the Chair of the Resolution Institute (ACN 008 651 232) (or similar body if that body ceases to exist) acting on the request of either party. - (c) Unless the parties agree otherwise: - (i) the mediation will be conducted in accordance with such rules as may be agreed by the parties or, failing agreement within five Business Days after referral of the Dispute to mediation, as nominated by the person agreed or nominated to be the mediator; - (ii) the parties may appoint a person, including a legally qualified person, to represent it or assist it in the mediation; - (iii) each party will bear their own costs relating to the preparation for and attendance at the mediation; - (iv) the costs of the mediator, and of any nomination fee, will be borne equally by the parties; and - (v) the Port Operator and the Applicant will use reasonable endeavours to ensure that the mediation is completed within 20 Business Days from the date the mediator is appointed, or such longer period as agreed between the parties.
+- (a) If the Dispute is not resolved in accordance with clause 7.2 within 10 Business Days of the date the Dispute Notice is received by the recipient, the parties will attempt to resolve the Dispute by mediation pursuant to this clause 7.3. - (b) A Dispute referred to mediation will be mediated by a single mediator appointed by agreement of the parties or, if they fail to agree within three Business Days of the referral, a mediator appointed by the President for the time being of the Queensland Chapter of the Institute of Arbitrators and Mediators Australia (or similar body if that body ceases to exist (IAMA) acting on the request of either party. - (c) Unless the parties agree otherwise:

+- (i) the mediation will be conducted in accordance with such rules as may be agreed by the parties or, failing agreement within five Business Days after referral of the Dispute to mediation, as nominated by the person agreed or nominated to be the mediator: - (ii) the parties may appoint a person, including a legally qualified person, to represent it or assist it in the mediation; - (iii) each party will bear their own costs relating to the preparation for and attendance at the mediation. - (iv) the costs of the mediator, and of any nomination fee, will be borne equally by the parties; and - (v) the Port Operator and the Applicant will use reasonable endeavours to ensure that the mediation is completed within 20 Business Days from the date the mediator is appointed, or such longer period as agreed between the parties.